 Enterprise voice deployments also introduce constraints that do not exist in consumer applications.
 Errors are not just frustrating.
 A business system that exposes the wrong customer record, mishandles health information or ignores a permissions boundary creates a very different level of risk.

 To operate safely at scale, those risks have to be managed within the system itself.
+Governance is essential for safe production use, but it also adds operational complexity.
+Poorly integrated controls can create new points of delay and failure; well-integrated ones make scale possible.

 This is also why voice is not replacing other interfaces so much as joining them.
+Customers want to interact across multiple channels.

 Dippu Kumar Singh, emerging technologies lead at Fujitsu North America, said the company has used generative AI in contact centers to automate after-call work, including summarizing customer interactions and extracting action items from transcripts.
 In production environments, he said, post-call processing can take as long as the call itself, averaging 6.3 minutes per interaction.
 Fujitsu reduced that to less than 3.1 minutes by automating extraction directly from the transcript.